 Single tree selection is used to harvest timber and to develop and improve mixed forest stands (with mixed species and age-classes).
 It allows further growth to be concentrated on the best individual trees of the most desirable species whilst improving the vitality and health of the stand.
-It avoids too much forest disturbance by forest managers.
+It avoids too much forest disturbance and provides suitable conditions for natural regeneration of shade bearing species in the selected forest types.

+Implementing single tree selection requires considerable skill by forest managers.
 It requires a good knowledge of the silvicultural and growth requirements of different species (especially in broadleaved forests) and it requires careful monitoring over time.
 However, it does allow for timber to be harvested 'on demand' i.e. if only small quantities are required at one time, although usually it is better to treat an entire stand at one time to avoid excessive disturbance.

-Single-tree selection system -- before cut
+Single-tree selection system -- after cut